Should I drive my car or use auto haulers? How do the costs compare?

 - Gasoline is approximately $3.80 a gallon when we wrote this article.
 Do the math.
-1000 miles divided by 20 MPG (if you get that much mpg) = 50 gallons of fuel.
-That’s approximately $190 in fuel costs to travel one way 1000 miles.
-An open auto transport would charge anywhere from $300-$600 for that same mileage depending upon pickup and delivery locations.
+1000 miles divided by 20 MPG = 50 gallons of fuel.
+Therefore approximately $190 in fuel costs to travel one way 1000 miles.
+Auto Haulers would charge anywhere from $300-$600 for that same mileage depending upon pickup and delivery locations.

 - Can you drive 8 hours a day?
 If so you will make it 560 miles if you stay the course at 70 MPH.
-So to make it 1,000 miles you will be needing a hotel too.
+So to make it 1,000 miles you will be needing a hotel because you must rest.
 Seems like the auto transport rates you received aren’t as bad as you thought once you do the math.

 - Do we really need to go into detail about what you could be facing?
-Think snowstorms, floods, twisters, extreme cold, extreme heat.
-Any one of those COULD be a player.
+Think snowstorms, floods, twisters, extreme cold, extreme heat because any one of those COULD be a player in disaster.
 Just because the skies are blue where you are now doesn’t mean that’s the case 1,000 miles away.
 This is something all automobile movers experience daily, poor driving conditions.

-- Ahhh yes, toll fees are another factor in making the decision.
+- Toll fees are another factor in making the decision.
 It’s hard to imagine NOT running into tolls and we all know what a pain they can be.
 Do auto transports pay tolls?
 You bet they do and they can be charged a toll-fee for every vehicle onboard.

 - Do you really want to put 2,000 miles on your new tires?
 How much did you pay for those tires anyway?
 Do the math….

 - Eating on the road versus eating on a commercial flight.
 Sleeping in a hotel versus sleeping on a commercial flight.
 Paying fuel costs and maintenance costs versus buying an airfare.
-These are all considerations of auto shipping and explain all too well why so many people choose to ship their cars instead of driving them.
-Make the comparisons between your cost and that of the auto transport quotes you collected and decide for yourself.
+All big questions to ponder because they are all important variables.
+All are considerations of auto shipping and explain why so many people choose to ship their cars instead of driving them.
+Make the comparisons between your cost and that of the auto transport quotes you collected and decide for yourself because ultimately it is up to you to choose.

 IF you choose to drive your car across country you may want to check these links BEFORE you go: